diarmidmackenzie/sdt-condensed/OIT.md

 Even when a person successfully conforms to introjected ideals, the resulting self-esteem is not deep or resilient, since it depends on specific conditions persisting (wealth, achievement, attractiveness etc.).
 Research has also shown that introjection drains vitality, and depletes ego.

-###### Internal Control and the Self
+##### Internal Control and the Self

 Historically, "self-control" has been understood as a positive attribute: having self-control is a personal strength.

 However, OIT identifies forms of self-control that are not self-directed, and therefore not autonomous.
 Introjection is a kind of partial internalization, that results in self-control, but does not represent full autonomy, or self-regulation.

-A related concept, used by Kuhl (1996) is *self-infiltration*, whereby individuals adopts goals that someone else holds for them, as if they were their own.
+A related concept, used by Kuhl (1996) is *self-infiltration*, whereby individuals adopt goals that someone else holds for them, as if they were their own.
 Introjection, is a similar process, but with values and behaviours, rather than goals.

 The term *introjection* also appears in psychoanalytical writings (e.g. Schafer 1968).
 There are strong similarities with SDT's conception of introjection at a phenomenological level.
 However, these theories differ from SDT in terms of how introjection arises.